Indigo, Kasuri, Washi & Craft Traditions of Southern Japan

 May 17 — Osaka Food & Culture

-A full-day gourmet food and culture experience exploring Osaka’s renowned culinary traditions before transferring to our airport hotel for the final evening.
+A full-day gourmet food and culture experience exploring Osaka’s renowned culinary traditions before we head to our rooms to prepare for tomorrows travel.

 May 18 — Departure Day